 The prime example of this is artificial stone cladding glued to the walls, which apart from looking dire has a tendency over time to start cracking with bits dropping off, blocking windows and air vents.
 Widening and enlarging window openings can create an instant ‘character transplant’, and putting plastic fascias and windows into period buildings is one of the quickest ways of losing money by slashing their market value.

-16. Taking on Too Much DIY
+16. Take on Too Much DIY

 Undertaking work yourself can allow you to control costs and quality, but don’t be over-ambitious and plan to do more work than you really have time — or the skill — to undertake successfully.
 You could end up slowing the whole project down and living in a building site for years, which can in turn lead to family conflicts and potentially to accidents.